 Firefox plugins to delete flash cookies

-Ghostery FireFox plugin: FireFox plugin to detect trackers, web bugs, pixels, and beacons placed on web pages by ad networks, behavioral data providers, web publishers, and other companies interested in your activity.
+Ghostery browser addon: Available for Firefox and Chrome, able to detect trackers, web bugs, pixels, and beacons placed on web pages by ad networks, behavioural data providers, web publishers, and other companies interested in your activity.
 Ghostery allows you to block scripts from companies that you don’t trust, delete local shared objects, and even block images and iframes.

-Click&Clean FireFox plugin: This Firefox plugin can erase all temporary Internet files, remove downloaded files history, cookies (including Flash cookies) and typed URLs.
+Click&Clean FireFox addon: This Firefox addon can erase all temporary Internet files, remove downloaded files history, cookies (including Flash cookies) and typed URLs.
 Quick&Clean allows to delete private data when Firefox closes.

 Windows software to delete Flash cookies